PASTAplus/content-x/templates/resources/access-control.md

 </allow>
 ```

 where the first principle is an [ORCID](https://orcid.org/) and a second is an email address.
-These types of principle values are added to an EML document by the ezEML metadata editor based on what credentials the user logged in with.
+These types of principle values are added to an EML document by the ezEML metadata editor based on what credentials the user logged in with. _Note, even though the users in the example above have permissions set to `all`, they are not EDI users and cannot upload directly to the data repository._

 ## Changing permissions